myrrlyn/hermaeus/README.md

 Hermaeus’ configuration files can be specified using the environment variables `HERMAEUS_DIR` and `HERMAEUS_FILE`.

+### Configuration

+The configuration file allows for some complex behavior.
+The `[archive]` section permits relative or absolute paths in the `path` key, setting where Hermaeus writes files to disk.
+The `title_fmt` and `title_args` fields set up a format string for the filenames of the saved posts; the `title_fmt` field consists of `%s` tokens in the desired layout, and the `title_args` field is an array of metadata names.
+Since the strings in `title_args` are called as method names, this field is whitelisted to limit the attack surface.
+The permitted items are:

+- author
+- created
+- created_utc
+- edited
+- id
+- name
+- score
+- subreddit
+- title

+The "created{,_utc}" and "edited" methods return Unix timestamps, which allow for proper sorting on disk but are not otherwise useful in filenames.

+The "score" method returns an integer, so it can be used with a `%i` token as well as the generic `%s`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can